mailpoet/mailpoet/doc/Readme.md

 ## MailPoet API
 MailPoet API is the officially supported way to integrate with MailPoet3 plugin.
 It focuses on functionality for managing subscribers.
+We discourage from using other functions and classes within MailPoet codebase!
+We do a lot of refactorings and backward compatibility is not guaranteed.

 ### Basics
 MailPoet API is distributed within MailPoet3 plugin and it is implemented as a PHP class.